TERMS AND CONDITIONS

 2.7 Data Products

-2.7.1 Orders are subject to the completion of a separate licence agreement covering the terms and conditions of use of the specific product purchased, which will be sent to the Purchaser for signature on receipt of the order.
+2.7.1 Orders are subject to a separate licence agreement covering the terms and conditions of use of the specific product purchased, full terms of which can be accessed at here.

 2.7.2 The annual subscription to CareSearch consists of a 12-month access licence to this product within the iLaingBuisson portal from the date of purchase, including all updates made to that product within that time period.
 The rights to use the data will lapse at the expiry of the subscription.